shantianliang1/DGANN/README.md

             ├── train.txt
             ├── val.txt
 ```
-Firstly, obtain the image data in the above format, classify the images according to the `CSV file/txt` file, then generate data for the train image data, and generate a new pickle file through/Data Augmentation/PickleTestpy.
+Firstly, obtain the image data in the above format, classify the images according to the `CSV file/txt` file, then generate data for the train image data, and generate a new pickle file through `/DataAugmentation/pickleTest.py`.
 Finally, perform directory classification in the following format:

 ```
 ├── dataset